GloFAS modelling chain overview

 GloFAS forecast reruns.
 They are forecast simulations performed for a set of past dates, based on a configuration as close as possible to the operational setting.
 They can be used to analyse GloFAS skill systematically over a long period or define lead-time dependant percentile thresholds (e.g. GloFAS Seasonal).

-Please refer to the technical information pages for the exact configuration of different GloFAS systems.
+Please refer to the GloFAS wiki for the exact configuration of different GloFAS systems.

 Version numbering system for the GloFAS cycles